 Stress Management Q & A

 You may not be able to stop the bills from coming every month or control the demands of your job and family, but you can make better use of the stress these things cause.
 Leslie Ware, PA-C, and her team at Alpha Health & Wellness, DPC, in Charlotte, North Carolina, focus on helping you take charge of your health through lifestyle changes and offer help with changing the way you view stress when you join the medical membership program.
-To learn about the good side of stress, call Alpha Health & Wellness, DPC, today or leave a message here to request a free consultation.
+To learn about the good side of stress, call Alpha Health & Wellness, DPC, today or contact us to request a free consultation.

 What is stress?